zalando-nakadi/fahrschein/README.md

     - No required base classes for events
  - Support for both high-level (subscription) and low-level APIs
  - Pluggable HTTP client implementations
+ - Gzip encoding for publishing and consuming events, enabled by default

 ## Installation